Senths02/portfolio/src/content/watch-party-data.md

 In the future, the Data Pod would be a separate product from the watch party service.

-This product would also be responsible for meeting user needs that the pilot's hierarchy was restricting, including:
+This product would also be dedicated to meeting user needs that the pilot's hierarchy was restricting, including:

-- A set-up process
+- A Data Pod set-up process
 - Information about the technology
 - A dedicated access point